-My first post tells you how to prepare for your New Zealand road trip and how to rent a camper.
-Then we cross the mountains from Christchurch in east to Greymouth in west where we stayed the night.
+The first post will tell you how to prepare for a New Zealand road trip and how to rent a campervan.
+After that we will cross the mountains from east to west.

 2. South Island West Coast

-We were travelling in autumn and it was cloudy and a sometimes rainy at first but lower down the coast the skies were clear and we had beautiful sunshine.
+As we were travelling in autumn it was cloudy, rainy and windy at times.
+Until lower down on the coast the skies were clear again and we had beautiful sunny days.

-Our West Coast drive was 370 km which we did in two days, spending a day hiking to Fox and Franz Josef glaciers.
+Our West Coast drive was 370 km which we did in two days, including a hiking day to the fantastic Fox and Franz Josef Glaciers.